iLe4n/SuperTrunfo-C/README.md

 Number of Tourist Attractions: The number of tourist attractions in the city.

 After the user inputs the data for each card, your program should display the registered information on the screen in an organized and readable manner.
 For each card, print each piece of information on a separate line, with a clear description.
 --------------------------------------

 *Functional Requirements

-//The program must correctly read the data for two cards from the user via standard input (keyboard).
+ - The program must correctly read the data for two cards from the user via standard input (keyboard).

-The program must store the read data in appropriate variables.
+ - The program must store the read data in appropriate variables.

-The program must display the data for each card on the screen, formatted in a clear and organized manner, as shown in the example above.
+ - The program must display the data for each card on the screen, formatted in a clear and organized manner, as shown in the example above.

-Non-Functional Requirements
+ - Non-Functional Requirements

-Usability: The program must be easy to use, with clear instructions for the user.
+ - Usability: The program must be easy to use, with clear instructions for the user.

-Readability: The code must be well-indented, with explanatory comments and meaningful variable names, making it easy to read and understand.
+ - Readability: The code must be well-indented, with explanatory comments and meaningful variable names, making it easy to read and understand.

-Correctness: The program must work correctly, without compilation or runtime errors.
+ - Correctness: The program must work correctly, without compilation or runtime errors.

-Simplifications for the Challenge
+ - Simplifications for the Challenge

-You only need to implement the registration and display of two cards.
+ - You only need to implement the registration and display of two cards.

-At this level, focus solely on reading, storing, and displaying the information.
+ - At this level, focus solely on reading, storing, and displaying the information.
 You do not need to implement any logic for comparing the cards or any additional features.

-Do not use loops (such as for or while) or decision structures (such as if or else).
+ - Do not use loops (such as for or while) or decision structures (such as if or else).
 Your code should be a simple sequence of instructions.

 Bye!